bloge/bloge/README.md

 **Bloge** `/blɒgi:/` – PHP static website generator.

-The difference between Bloge and other static website generators is its flexible API which allows you swap content formats (and storages), template engines, static compilers.
+The difference between Bloge and other static website generators is in its flexible API which allows you swap content formats (and storages), template engines, and static compilers.
 You can use any folder structure you want.

-The freedom of choice is yours.
+Complete freedom.

 > Such limitless, much flexible. wow.